Rhydon1337/linux-kernel-filesystem-filter/README.md

 All we need to do is to set our callback in the matching filesystem's file_operations struct.

 ## Limitations
-Everyone inside the kernel is able to lookup and edit the inode itself and change the pointer to the filesystem's file_operations struct.
+Everyone inside the kernel is able to lookup and edit the inode itself and change the pointer to the another file_operations struct.

 ## Usage
 Although that it's just a template for filter drivers, current master branch prints every file name which opens in the system.